 5. Perseverance of the Saints – Those whom God has elected, atoned for, and drawn to Himself are preserved in faith until the last day.

 It should be noted that Calvinism isn't limited to just five points, nor was it the invention of John Calvin.
-Calvin put together his system of five points from the clear doctrines of Scripture in response to Arminianism, another five-point system developed by Jacob Arminius (1560-1609), a Dutch theologian.
+Followers of Calvin attempted to summarize his theology with a system of five points in response to Arminianism, which had already summarized the teachings of Jacob Arminius (1560-1609), a Dutch theologian, with five points.

 Amyraldism takes issue with limited atonement and replaces it with the concept of "hypothetical universalism," which asserts that Christ died for the sins of all people, but God only elected some to whom He would impart saving faith.
 By doing this, Amyraldism avoids some of the problems that limited atonement raises in the minds of some, while at the same time preserving the doctrine of unconditional election.
 This puts Amyraldism somewhere between Calvinism and Arminianism in its view of the extent of the atonement.